kaijaz123/sdl_game/README.md

 ## Description
 It is just a simple small game I made by using SDL(Simple DirectMedia Layer) in c++ and it serves as just a demo game.
+It just include some basic game functions like character movement, animations, simple equipments system, etc.
 Anyway feel free to give it a try, and it would be greatly appreciated if it proves helpful.

 ## Requirements